openvinotoolkit/openvino_tensorflow/README.md

     Note: The version of the ngraph-tensorflow-bridge is not going to be exactly the same as when you build from source.
 This is due to delay in the source release and publishing the corresponding Python wheel.

-2. You can try out the TensorFlow models by adding one line to your existing TensorFlow model scripts and running them the usual way:
+2. You can try out the TensorFlow models by adding the following lines to your existing TensorFlow model scripts and running them the usual way:

         import ngraph_bridge
+        ...
+        config = tf.ConfigProto() # or your existing config
+        config_ngraph_enabled = ngraph_bridge.update_config(config)
+        sess = tf.Session(config=config_ngraph_enabled) # use the updated config in session creation

 Detailed examples on how to use ngraph_bridge are located in the [examples] directory.